NEW TO 2020 – graphic novels may now be submitted for the Prize.

 - To be eligible, a book must be published in English, either originally or in translation.
 (In the case of a translation, the original work must be Canadian-authored.)

-- Books must be published in Canada in English between October 1, 2018 and September 30, 2019.
+- Books must be scheduled for publication in Canada in English between October 1, 2019 and September 30, 2020.
 Previous publication of a book in another language or in another country does not disqualify it.
 In the case of a translation, the original authored book must be published no more than five years prior to its English translation.

 - Publishers outside of Canada may submit works from Canadian authors provided all of the eligibility requirements are met and the title is available for purchase as per rule 3.g.